We couldn’t complete the optimization of your SEO data: A technical guide

 Error parsing the response to JSON

-Note: having debugging enabled on your website may be the most likely cause of this message.
-Because debugging will cause any unrelated / less important notices and warnings to interfere with our communication with the website.
-Please see this WordPress article to learn more about WordPress debugging.
+Having debugging enabled on your website will most likely cause this error as it will cause any unrelated or less important notices and warnings to interfere with our communication with the website.
+You can read more about WordPress debugging.

 Specific status codes